coyotespike/coyotespike.github.io/_posts/2016-06-24-BTCMachineLearning.md

 websites, and pay for it.
 This app might have made calls to Google Maps, to the background company Checkr, to maybe another reverse-lookup services like Intelius or Pipl, and to a criminal records database.
-For several of these, we'd probably have to agree to a basic monthly rate, and then hope they don't go down.
+For several of these, we'd probably have to agree to a basic monthly rate, and then hope those websites run reliably.

 With 21.co's bitcoin for machines, our app could contract these lookups, these API calls, automatically, to the lowest bidder.
 That would reduce cost, and